-For instance, by enabling a retail app and a business intelligence app access to the same sensor, you can get analytics in real time while customers are using a Kinect experience you have deployed in your store.
+For example, by allowing a retail app and a business intelligence app to access the same sensor, you can get business intelligence in real time in your retail space.

-The enhanced fidelity of the depth camera, combined with improvements in the software, have led to a number skeletal tracking developments.
-In addition to now tracking as many as six complete skeletons (compared to two with the original sensor), and tracking 25 joints per person (as compared to 20 with the original sensor), the tracked positions are more anatomically correct and stable—and the range of tracking is broader.
+The enhanced fidelity of the depth camera, combined with improvements in the software, have led to a number of body tracking developments.
+The v2 sensor tracks as many as six complete skeletons (compared to two with the original sensor), and 25 joints per person (compared to 20 with the original sensor).
+The tracked positions are more anatomically correct and stable and the range of tracking is broader.